Current Affairs-Topics

 During the 130th Amendment Bill Lok Sabha debate, these issues were extensively discussed, reflecting the broader tension between governance reforms and democratic rights.

-Role of Joint Parliamentary Committee
+Role of the Joint Parliamentary Committee

 After the debate, the Bill was referred to a Joint Parliamentary Committee 130th Amendment.